The Oxford Journeys programme comprises of trips provided by the tour operators shown below

 Travel Programme Disclaimer

 While Oxford Journeys tours are designed primarily for Oxford Alumni, enrolment is open to all members of the Oxford University community including current and past staff and friends of the University membership groups.
-Some tours are run jointly with the University of Cambridge Alumni Relations Office and a small number with North American universities.
+The majority of tours are run jointly with the University of Cambridge Alumni Relations Office.
 In the case that the minimum number of participants to run a tour is not reached, the tour may be opened to bookings from enthusiastic travellers seeking an educational travel experience.
 The University is a charity which protects its assets for the benefit of its charitable activities of teaching and research.
 Therefore, please note that the trips on our website and in our brochure are offered, organised and run by the various commercial tour operators, and not by the University.
 Responsibility for taking bookings and organising and running each trip rests with the operator, and any queries or concerns you may have about a trip should be addressed to the operator.
 You take part in a trip at your own risk.
 The operator is responsible for ensuring the safety and proper running of the trip.
 Therefore the University does not accept any liability for any loss or damage, or for the cancellation of the event.
 Tour operators will make every effort to operate journeys as advertised but they reserve the right to modify itineraries if necessary.